 This document defines an OGC Best Practices on a particular technology or approach related to an OGC standard.
 This document is not an OGC Standard and may not be referred to as an OGC Standard.
 It is subject to change without notice.
 However, this document is an official position of the OGC membership on this particular technology topic.

-Document type: OGC® Best Practice
+Document type: Candidate OGC® Best Practice

 Document subtype: Volume 2

-Document stage: Approved
+Document stage: Draft

 Document language: English